 Pre-Order List section

-Now Admin can see pre-orders in pre-order list.
-It done under “WooCommerce PreOrder > PreOrder List”.
+Now Admin can see pre-orders in the pre-order list.
+For this click on PreOrder List tab.

-The admin can now enable the Pre-Order for the Grouped products to allow backorders for them.
+The admin can now enable the Pre-Order for the variable products to allow backorders for them.

 After a successful configuration, the customer can pre-order a product from the store.

-Once the customer clicks on the Pre Order button, the product will be added to the cart, and the countdown timer will start as shown in the image below.
+Once the customer clicks on the Pre Order button, the products will be added to the cart, and the countdown timer will start as shown in the image below.

 On the cart page:

-The product will be visible as shown in the below snapshot.
-The price of the product will depend upon the configuration.
+The products will be visible as shown in the below snapshot.
+The price of the products will depend upon the configuration.

 And the customer can place a pre-order as a normal order.
-Here, the customer can even see the availability of the pre-order product with a countdown timer as well.
+Here, the customer can even see the availability of the pre-order products with a countdown timer as well.

 Once the product is available in stock the customers will be notified through the mail.
 Then they can pay the rest of the amount of the product.